lijun99/altar2-documentation/docs/cuda/Installation.rst

     $ docker commit CONTAINER_ID altar2:2.0.1

-To run AlTar from a the container
+To run AlTar from the container
 ::

     $ docker run --gpus all -ti -v ${PWD}:/mnt altar2:2.0.1